• Skip to primary navigation

 Instructions

-If you don’t have a panini grill, try making the sandwich on top of the stove with a frying pan or skillet.
-Brush the outside of the bread with extra-virgin olive oil.
+If you don’t have a panini grill, try making the sandwich on top of the stove with a frying pan or skillet on medium/high for about 3-5 minutes.
+Brush the outside of the bread with butter or oil to prevent the panini from sticking to the pan and enhance the flavor.

 I recommend a grill pan since you’ll be able to replicate those distinctive grill marks.
 Remember to flip the panini and cook both sides, pressing down with a spatula.